Saladin-99/EmployeeMonitorWebapp/employee-client-backend/README.md

 # Description
 This is the backend code for the employee monitor client

-**This code is incomplete and has a bug in routing that i couldn't fix due to the time restraint which subsequently affected the whole app**

 # Files

-These are the files and their **intended** purpose.
+These are the files and their intended purpose.

 ## manage.py